 Theming Sites

-So, now that we know how to find templates, how do we override them?
+Now that we know how to find templates, how do we override them?
 Well, it's quite simple: the actual templates available at any time are mainly defined by the active theme and foonoo's tag parser.
-To override those, you best option will be to create your own templates and place them in the _foonoo/templates
+To override those, your best option will be to create your own templates and place them in the _foonoo/templates directory.

 <html>